motm-therapy/website/docs/location.md

 ## Telehealth

 All our providers are licensed by state boards to serve clients via telehealth or in-person psychotherapy sessions.
-Clients must reside within a state that the therapist is licensed to provide services in.
+For telehealth services, clients must reside within a state that the therapist is licensed to provide services in.

 ## In Person